tankalasaiambica/Sentiment-analysis-using-SVM/README.md

-here I used the different libraries like matplotlib,eature_extraction like TfidfVectorizer, etc., the algorithm which I used to develop the model is SVM and plot the Confusion Matrix
+here I used the different libraries like matplotlib,eature_extraction like TfidfVectorizer, etc., the algorithm which I used to develop the model is SVM and plot the Confusion Matrix here I used the IMDB dataset you can download it from any site